UCCF logo Your browser does not support HTML5 video.

 There might also be different opinions in your CU about exactly what is going on when we share the Lord’s Supper and we want to be sensitive to that.

-Rather than celebrating the Lord’s Supper as an Impact Group, help your group members get excited about when the time next comes to celebrate it in their local church setting.
+Rather than celebrating the Lord’s Supper as an Impact Group, help the Christians in your group get excited about when the time next comes to celebrate it in their local church setting.

 Impacting Our Hearts (10 minutes)